isomerpages/singapore-customs-old/_competent-authorities-requirements/12-NEA-chemical-control-and-management-department-ozone-depleting-substances.md

 1. Please quote the  **Unique Reference No.**  on all supporting documents before you fax it over;
 2. The HS Codes and Product Codes for the ODS are listed in Appendix W;
-3. Please note that import/ export clearances for controlled ODS under Annex A and Annex B of the Schedule shall be obtained from PCD in advance if the importing/ exporting countries requires Prior Inform Consent (PIC) Procedure ; and
+3. Please note that import/ export clearances for controlled ODS under Annex A and Annex B of the Schedule shall be obtained from CCMD in advance if the importing/ exporting countries requires Prior Inform Consent (PIC) Procedure ; and
 4. If the importer/ exporter do not have the required Hazardous Substances Licence, please contact CCMD officers at 67319665 for advice.

 Please refer to  [link](/businesses/national-single-window/overview/annexes-and-appendices)  for product codes.